gvwilson/sensibleadventures/misc/bear-02.md

 my services as her replacement seemed the least I could do to thank them."

-If Noxy had been raised at court like Prince Lormay, she might have noticed the angry look that briefly flitted across Consul Yisu's face when Prince Shudarga said she had decided to retire.
+If Noxy had been raised at court like Prince Thokmay, she might have noticed the angry look that briefly flitted across Consul Yisu's face when Prince Shudarga said she had decided to retire.
 As it was, she was too angry to notice anything, not even the way Manpa and Jinpa had